Cooper High School (Abilene, Texas): Fine arts

 Cooper enjoys a rich tradition of success in various branches of the fine and performing arts.
 215 individuals have been named to the Texas All-State roster, with at least one Cooper student making All-State Choir, Band or Orchestra every year since 1971.
 Choir, Band, Orchestra, Art and Theater are all thriving on campus.
 One of Cooper's two feeder middle schools, Madison, has become the Abilene ISD magnet middle school for fine arts.

 Band has a rich and proud history at Cooper High School.
 Often among the largest high school marching bands in Texas in the 1980s and 1990s, the band made frequent appearances at the State Marching Contest.
 The band marched in the 1990 Rose Parade, one of only a handful of Texas High School bands to have ever done so.
-The band is currently led by head director Clay Johnson, a former University of Oklahoma drum major who has directed the band since 2003, first as assistant for two years.
-Since 2005, three former Cooper Band members have been named drum major at Texas Tech University.

 TMEA All-State Musicians

 Cooper has had over 200 individuals be named to Texas All-State Bands, Choirs and Orchestras since 1971.